Must-Haves for Your Eye Exam: A Handy Checklist!

 1. Your Prescription Glasses or Contact Lenses

 If you already wear prescription glasses or contact lenses, make sure to bring them with you to your eye exam.
-Your eye doctor may want to assess the condition of your current eyewear or make adjustments to your prescription if needed.
+Your eye doctor may want to assess the condition of your current or make adjustments to your prescription if needed.
 This will help ensure accurate and up-to-date vision correction.

 2. A List of Your Medications